sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_system.md

 * **r** - Reset all settings to default including a factory reset of the GNSS receiver.
 This can be helpful if the unit has been configured into an unknown or problematic state.
 See [Factory Reset](menu_system.md#factory-reset).

+* **u** - Change between metric and Imperial units.
+This only modifies the units shown on serial status messages and on the display (if available), it does not change NMEA output.

 * **z** - A local timezone in hours, minutes and seconds may be set by pressing 'z'.
 The timezone values change the RTC clock setting and the file system's timestamps for new files.

 * **~** - If desired, the external button(s) can be disabled to prevent accidental mode changes.